ewalldo/Packages-Project/Assets/Extensions/README.md

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
-- 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs
+- 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs plus a few methods to the other extensions
+- 1.2: Add extension methods to the TMPro and string classes plus a few methods to the other extensions

 ## 3 - Features <a name="features"/>
 - Extension methods for commonly used classes: